 (2) Intentional radiators operating under the provisions of this section shall demonstrate compliance with the limits on the field strength of emissions, as shown in the above table, based on the average value of the measured emissions.
-As an alternative, compliance with the limits in the above table may be based on the use of measurement instrumentation with а CISPR quasi-peak detector.
-The specific method of measurement employed shall be specified in the application for equipment authorization.
+As an alternative, compliance with the limits in the above table may be based on the use of measurement instrumentation with a CISPR quasi-peak detector.
+The spe47 CFR Ch.
+I (10-1-98 Edition)

+cific method of measurement employed shall be specified in the application for equipment authorization.
 If average emission measurements are employed, the provisions in §15.35 for averaging pulsed emissions and for limiting peak emissions apply.
 Further, compliance with the provisions of §15.205 shall be demonstrated using the measurement instrumentation specified in that section.

 (3) The limits on the field strength of the spurious emissions in the above table are based on the fundamental frequency of the intentional radiator.
-Spurious emissions shall be attenuated to the average (or, alternatively, CISPR quasi-peak) limits shown in this table or to the general limits shown in § 15.209, whichever limit permits a higher field strength.
+Spurious emissions shall be attenuated to the average (or, alternatively, CISPR quasi-peak) limits shown in this table or to the general limits shown in §15.209, whichever limit permits a higher field strength.